Have you caught wind of the latest C-suite role? The other “CEO” is your partner program’s best friend.

 Your Chief Ecosystem Officer needs the preliminary headcount and resources in place to build your partnership strategy.
 If you can’t answer the above, you may be hiring a bit too early.

 Want to get an idea of what the top partnership leaders in the industry are doing to give their companies a competitive advantage?
-Grab a copy of the Partner Playbook, and you’ll find a lot of exciting co-marketing, co-selling, and strategic partnership strategies to chat about with your new partnership hires.
+Check out our blog post on the 14 things we learned at Supernode 2022.

 And sign up below to be notified when Supernode 2023 tickets go on sale: